FunnelNet: An End-to-End Deep Learning Framework to Monitor Digital Heart Murmur in Real-Time: Experiments

-CirCor DigiScope Phonocardiogram \citep{oliveira_circor_2022} is a large publicly accessible pediatric heart sound dataset with 5272 recordings.
+We chose the CirCor DigiScope Phonocardiogram \citep{oliveira_circor_2022} dataset to evaluate the proposed model.
+It is a large publicly accessible pediatric heart sound dataset with 5,272 recordings.
 This dataset contains data from 1,568 patients that span an age range of 0 to 21 years.
 There are a total of 33.5 hours of recordings, where the duration of the individual recordings ranges from 4.8 to 80.4 seconds.
 The dataset contains three classes: `normal,' `murmur,' and `unknown.'
-The `unknown' class was unidentifiable by the annotator as they did not meet the required signal quality standards.
-Like the CinC dataset, this dataset also contains external noises posing similar challenges.
-We chose this dataset to check the architectural uniformity of our model.
+The `unknown' class was unidentifiable by the annotator as it did not meet the required signal quality standards.
+The dataset also contains external noises that pose realistic diagnostic challenges.
 For convenience, we refer to `CirCor' as the alias of this dataset throughout the paper.